EDTformer: An Efficient Decoder Transformer for Visual Place Recognition: Experiments

 \textbf{Effect of the number of learnable queries.} In this part, we conduct the ablation studies on the number of learnable queries.
 The results are presented in Table \ref{tab:ablation_of_number_queries}.
 Since the learnable queries are an essential input of EDTformer, their quantity affects the quality of the global features.
 We can observe that the overall performance of the model improves as the number of learnable queries increases.
 However, when the number of queries becomes too large, it not only introduces an additional computational burden but also is unable to sufficiently learn effective features, which hinders the generation of a robust and discriminative global representation.
 In other words, few queries may only aggregate limited information, while too many queries may lead to information redundancy.
 Both cases are unlikely to achieve the best results.
 To achieve a trade-off between accuracy and efficiency, we employ 64 queries for optimal overall performance.

-\textbf{Effect of the FFN in the decoder block.} We simplify the transformer decoder block by removing the feedforward network (FFN) to build the EDTformer for higher efficiency.
-Here, we conduct a simple experiment to explain why we do that.
+\textbf{Effect of the FFN in the decoder block.} We simplify the standard transformer decoder block by removing the feedforward network (FFN) to build our EDTformer for higher efficiency.
+Here, we conduct the corresponding experiments to explain why we do that.
 We consistently utilize two decoder blocks to construct EDTformer with 64 learnable queries.
-The results presented in Table \ref{tab:Ablation on the FFN} demonstrate that adding FFN does not enhance the overall recognition performance.
-Instead, it leads to an obvious performance decline on multiple benchmark datasets, such as a 4.1\% R@1 decline on Nordland.
-We think that this is because the large number of trainable parameters introduced by the FFN hinders the model from learning and aggregating effective features.
-Meanwhile, it also increases the complexity of the model and introduces additional memory overhead.
-Therefore, using a simplified decoder can improve efficiency and get better results, which is advantageous without any drawbacks.
+For comprehensiveness, we conduct the experiments with and without LoPA.
+The results are presented in Table \ref{tab:Ablation on the FFN}.
+Without LoPA to adapt the frozen DINOv2, our simplified decoder performs similarly to the standard transformer decoder.
+With our LoPA, however, using the simplified decoder can achieve a better overall recognition performance, such as an absolute 4.1\% R@1 improvement on Nordland.
+This indicates the features produced by DINOv2 with LoPA are more suitable for the sequent EDTformer consisting of our simplified decoder blocks.
+Besides, our simplified decoder introduces less trainable parameters and can achieve higher efficiency compared to the standard transformer decoder.
+Therefore, using our simplified decoder block is a better choice, which is advantageous without any drawbacks.

-\textbf{Ablation on the rank of LoPA.} In this subsection, we further conduct ablation studies about the effect of the rank in LoPA.
+\textbf{Effect of the rank of LoPA.} In this subsection, we further conduct ablation studies about the effect of the rank in LoPA.
 We consistently use the EDTformer for feature aggregation.
 Table \ref{tab:Ablation of the rank of LoPA} shows the results of setting different ranks.
 We set ``w/o LoPA'' as baseline.
 Setting the rank to 4 gets the best overall performance, but we can still achieve good results with rank even set to 2.
 These results show that we can achieve an outstanding performance without introducing a large number of parameters and consuming substantial memory during training.
 It is worth mentioning that the backbone DINOv2 is completely frozen, which indicates that the intermediate features produced by each block of DINOv2 remain consistent.
 The final output solely depends on how these intermediate activations are processed, which enlightens our future work to design a better parallel network to refine them.
 Meanwhile, due to only introducing a few parameters and memory usage, it can facilitate the application of vision foundation models under resource-limited conditions.